bloominstituteoftechnology/webtesting-iv-challenge/documentation.md

 # Users API

-This documentation for interfacing with the Cities API.
+This documentation is for interfacing with the Countries API.

-### Port/Location to interface with all sushi.
+### Port/Location to interface with all Countries API.
 `http://localhost:3000/api`